SiddhantRanade/MeanShiftTracking/README.md

     4. function [tl, br] = getObjectPosition(frame1)

-2. Compute distribution of the object-window - (16 bins per channel - leave as a parameter)
+2. Compute distribution of the object-window - (16 bins per channel - leave as a parameter) (UNMESH)

     5. Takes the n_h pixels inside the window (ellipse inside the rectangle) and computes a histogram